 - 1/2016 - 6/2020

 Groupon, on the Interaction Tier

-implementing, and maintaining tooling and code frameworks that power
+implemented, and maintained tooling and code frameworks that power

-virtually all public-facing Groupon web traffic across the world.
+virtually all public-facing Groupon web traffic around the world.

 - 12/2014 - 12/2015